British barque and steam pilot, c. 1890 @rovingcrafters.com

-However, my interest in ‘woolies’ (a.k.a., ship portraits) has little to do with maritime labor or sailing lore.
+However, my interest in ‘woolies’ (a.k.a., ship portraits) has little to do with maritime labor or leisure.
 It has more to do with their material nature.
-(That and my love of the Atlantic, whose waves were the high points of summer shore trips.)
+(That and my love of the Atlantic, whose waves were the high points of summer beach trips.)
 Admittedly, the ships’ embroidered sails are impressive, and undoubtedly, the vessels themselves were the true subjects of these portraits.
 Nonetheless, it’s their oceans, like all oceans, that mesmerize.

-It’s tempting to chalk up the satisfactions of these needle-worked scenes to what I think of as my somewhat regressive attraction to tightly confined spaces.
+It’s tempting to chalk up the satisfactions of these needle-worked scenes to what I think of as an regressive attraction to tightly confined spaces.
 For that matter, it wasn’t all that long ago that folk art of any type was thought to be the work of childlike adults, or when treasures such as 14th-century Sienese paintings were considered to be decorative, ergo primitive.
-Besides being a bigoted confusion of the graphic with the shallow, that diagnosis, if ever applied to the ships, sinks on other grounds.
+Besides confusing the graphic with the shallow, that diagnosis sinks on other grounds here.
 Instead of presenting a continuous surface as a painting does, these portraits are obviously fragmented.
 They belong in the company of mosaics.
 Both are made by masters of the incremental image.
 Both might also be described as pixelated.

 After all, our optical nerves construct pictures-from-parts everytime we open a screen.
 However, the critical difference is that ships’ portraits, like their tesselated cousins, allow us to see the parts and the whole, engaging our eyes in a sophisticated game.
 We laypersons only notice pixels when the weather scrambles our satellite transmissions; on the other hand, type designers see them all the time as the building blocks of letterforms, while artists like David Young pry them apart using artificial intelligence.